Daniel15/LazySentry/README.md

 - Call `init` at some appropriate time, such as after your app has loaded all its main code, or in a `requestIdleCallback` callback.
 - If you want to use more features from Sentry, add them to `LazySentryImports` then add wrappers for them in `LazySentry`.

+# Example

+This code snippet is used in the Sentry initialisation code on dnstools.ws: https://github.com/Daniel15/dnstools/blob/master/src/DnsTools.Web/ClientApp/src/index.tsx.
+The LazySentry repo is configured as a Git submodule.

 # Support

 There is no warranty nor any support provided for the code in this repository.